 If you use one of these apps, be sure to share this post with your family and friends so they can encrypt their calls and messages too!

 P.S.
 While these apps are great for securing your messaging and calling, they do nothing for the rest of the data transmitted by your phone—such as when you browse the web or play online games.
-If you’re looking for additional ways to secure your phone, check out the Virtual Private Network (VPN) section of our guide on Finding Free Wi-Fi !
+If you’re looking for additional ways to secure your phone, get yourself setup with a Virtual Private Network (VPN)!